 For 2 players, 8 cards across x 6 rows up

 For 3-4 players, 8 cards across x 5 rows up

 For 5 or more players, 8 across x 4 rows up, or 10 x 3

-Position all cards with the words/arrows facing the way of play – the arrows pointing forward.
+Position all cards with the ‘arrows’ facing the way of play.

 2. Allocate the snakes and ladders evenly among all the players.
-Each player gets to lay down some snakes/ladders wherever they choose to.
-You cannot place a snake and a ladder starting/ending on the same card.
+Each player gets to lay down a snake or ladder wherever they choose to.
+You cannot place the head of a snake on the same card as the bottom of the ladder.
 However, you can create a series of ladders or snakes by putting the start of one on the end of the other.

 3. Deal 3 cards to each person.